petervwyatt/pdfresurrect/README.md

 -s Scrub the previous history data from the specified PDF
 ```

+# Key changes in fork [https://github.com/petervwyatt/pdfresurrect](petervwyatt/pdfresurrect)
+* Support for Windows builds (x64 and x86) using Microsoft VisualStudio 2022 (common C code)
+* Bug fixes to ensure PDFs are always treated as binary files
+* Bug fixes to avoid crashes (i.e. fix codified assumptions about validity of some PDF structures)
+* Code cleanup for more modern C compilers that whinge more
+* Switch to MarkDown for this README
+* Some code polishing

 # Notes
 If built with `#define PDFRESURRECT_EXPERIMENTAL`,
 the scrubbing feature (`-s`) should not be trusted for any serious security